Japanese atomic bomb survivors worry Zelenskyy's G7 visit overshadows nuke disarmament message | Politics

 The G7 leaders have rolled out a new wave of global sanctions on Moscow as well as plans to enhance the effectiveness of existing financial penalties meant to constrain Russian President Vladimir Putin's war effort.

-The International Campaign to Abolish Nuclear Weapons, a coalition of non-governmental organizations that received a Nobel peace prize for working on the 2017 adoption of the Treaty on the Prohibition of Nuclear Weapons, said G7 leaders have failed to meaningfully acknowledge the humanitarian consequences of nuclear weapons or meet the demands of the bomb victims, called hibakusha, for concrete steps to eliminate nuclear weapons.
+The International Campaign to Abolish Nuclear Weapons, a coalition of non-governmental organisations that received a Nobel Peace Prize for working on the 2017 adoption of the Treaty on the Prohibition of Nuclear Weapons, said G7 leaders have failed to meaningfully acknowledge the humanitarian consequences of nuclear weapons or meet the demands of the bomb victims, called hibakusha, for concrete steps to eliminate nuclear weapons.

-"Instead of rising to meet the urgency and weight of this moment, the G7's inaction is an insult to the hibakusha, and the memory of those who died in Hiroshima," ICAN said.
+“Instead of rising to meet the urgency and weight of this moment, the G7's inaction is an insult to the hibakusha, and the memory of those who died in Hiroshima,” the group said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)